energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - No
    * - OptimalityGap
      - Numerical
-     - Relative error between the upper and lower bounds in a MILP resolution
+     - Relative optimality gap for the MILP solver (e.g., 0.0006 for 0.06%).
      - General
      - No
      - Yes
    * - DataTimeStep
      - Numerical
-     - Time step in the data, in hours
+     - Time step resolution of the input time series data, in hours (e.g., 1.0, 0.5).
      - General
      - No
      - Yes
    * - Demand
      - File path
-     - Demand data file with each zone as column headers
+     - Demand data file with each zone as column headers.
+Path relative to Database directory or absolute.
+Use '##' for zone placeholder.
      - Time Series Data
      - No
      - Yes
+   * - DemandFlexibility
+     - Numerical
+     - Number of hours of equivalent demand shifting storage capacity (used with ShareOfFlexibleDemand).
+     - Time Series Data
+     - Yes
+     - No
+   * - Description
+     - String
+     - A brief description of the simulation case.
+     - General
+     - No
+     - No
    * - FFRGainLimit
      - File path
      - Max gain for aFFR
      - Reserve Parameters
+     - Yes
      - No
-     - No
    * - FFRLimit
      - File path
      - ????
      - Reserve Parameters
+     - Yes
      - No
-     - No
    * - FrequencyStability
      - String
-     - ???
+     - Method or parameters for frequency stability constraints (currently placeholder).
      - Reserve Parameters
      - No
      - No
    * - GAMS_folder
      - File path
-     - Path to the gams folder on the local machine, if not specified in the environment variable GAMSPATH
+     - Path to the GAMS installation folder, if not set in the system's GAMSPATH environment variable.
      - General
      - No
      - No
    * - GeoData
      - File path
-     - Geo data
+     - Geographical coordinates or data for zones/units (e.g., for plotting).
+Path relative to Database directory or absolute.
      - Spatial Data
      - No
      - No
    * - GridData
      - File path
-     - Path the csv table containing the PTDF matrix
+     - Path the csv table containing the Power Transfer Distribution Factor (PTDF) matrix for DC-Power Flow simulations.
      - Spatial Data
      - No
      - No
    * - HorizonLength
      - Numerical (integer)
-     - Length of the optimization horizon, in days
+     - Length of the optimization horizon for each rolling window, in days.
      - General
      - No
      - Yes
    * - HydroScheduling
      - Off/Zonal/Regional
-     - Type of mid-term scheduling
+     - Type of mid-term hydro scheduling optimization (Off=none, Zonal=per zone, Regional=per defined region).
      - Hydro Parameters
      - No
      - Yes
    * - HydroSchedulingHorizon
      - Annual/Stop-date driven
-     - Optimization horizon for the mid-term scheduling
+     - Optimization horizon for the mid-term hydro scheduling (determines target reservoir levels).
      - Hydro Parameters
      - No
      - Yes